akkenoth/eel/README.md

 * Linux/*nix: use provided Makefile (`make` or `make run` should be enough).

 ## Known issues:
 * Execution caveat: hardcoded relative paths to textures (in main.cpp).
 Run from 'eel' directory (with Resources directory in it - see Makefile) or modify the paths (or change the way they're passed).
+Using VC++ run target or `make run` will handle it for you though.
 * Mouse capture may not be working in MacOS (GLUT limitations; should work with up-to-date GLUT though)
+* The OOP design of the program is quite poor
+* The animations are being calculated on CPU (possible performance bottleneck)

 ## Special thanks
 * [Vlad Badoiu](http://in2gpu.com/author/vlad-badoiu/) for his great [tutorial on modern OpenGL](http://in2gpu.com/opengl-3/).